-where Q is the catchability coefficient for the survey, and σsis the standard deviation of the survey catchability in log space (see Table )1.
+where Q is the catchability coefficient for the survey, and σsis the standard deviation of the survey catchability in log space (see Table ).

-The observed length and age composition data of the fishery and survey catch was assumed to be multinomially distributed.
+The observed length and age composition data for the fishery and survey catch was assumed to be multinomially distributed.
 The proportions of the catch by length l during year t for the fishery or survey f were calculated as:

 (7)

-where is the catch in year t by the fishery or survey f for age a and length l, and x is a small constant (1.0 E-5) added to each bin.
+where is the catch in year t by fishery or survey f for age a and length-class l, and x is a small constant (1.0 E-5) added to each bin.
 The age composition data were generated in a similar fashion as the length data but were summed over lengths.

 Performance measures

-One hundred simulations were conducted for each data scenario and life-history, with difference among replicates due to annual recruitment variation and observation error.
+One hundred simulations were conducted for each data scenario and life-history, with the difference among replicates due to annual recruitment variation and observation error.
 The relative errors (REs) were calculated for the estimated selectivity and natural mortality parameters, as well as the estimated depletion and spawning biomass.
 The REs were calculated as:

 (8)